tolg-voice/tolg/README.md

 do_sptk_pitch_analysis = 0
 ```

-Use GlottDNN to extract glottal vocoder features and pulses for  excitation model training.
+Use Tolg to extract glottal vocoder features and pulses for  excitation model training.
 ``` python
 do_glott_vocoder_analysis = 1
 ```

-Package data and train an excitation model for GlottDNN, as supported by the internal implementation.
+Package data and train an excitation model for Tolg, as supported by the internal implementation.
 Uses `theano` for training and only supports simple fully connected nets with least squares training.
 ``` python
 make_dnn_train_data = 1
 make_dnn_infofile = 1